coldkillerr/Coursera-Bits-And-Bytes-Of-Computer-Networking/Basics-Of-Networking-Devices.md

 them and how resistant these signals are to outside interference.

-`Cat5e cables have mostly replaced those older Cat5 cables because their internals reduce crosstalk`.
+<b>Cat5e cables have mostly replaced
+those older Cat5 cables because their internals reduce crosstalk. </b>
 Cat6 cables can transfer data faster and more reliably than Cat5e cables can, but because of their internal arrangement, they have a shorter maximum distance when used at higher speeds.